-Today marks the 8-month anniversary of me using SiteGround as my hosting provider, so I thought I would write a review about my experience with SiteGround.
+Today marks the 8-month 18-month (updated to reflect the time that has passed – but my sentiments are still exactly the same, thank God) anniversary of me using SiteGround as my hosting provider, so I thought I would write a review about my experience with SiteGround.

 Full disclaimer: All links to Siteground in this post are affiliate links.
 While I am an affiliate for Siteground, I only do so because I really LOVE SiteGround.

-Another disclaimer: This post is only applicable now (2017), I’ll update this post and may recommend other hosting providers if SiteGround starts deteriorating as we’ve seen with Hostgator previously.
+This post is applicable as of now (2018), I’ll update this post and may recommend other hosting providers if SiteGround starts deteriorating as we’ve seen with Hostgator previously.

 I recommend SiteGround to all my readers – you can check out my step-by-step tutorial here: Blogging For Beginners: How to Start a Blog in 20 Minutes.